eddyystop/mithril-components/components/tabs/readme.md

 You need not instantiate a controller, though you can.

-The tabs component is used within rendering functions, and it turns out its awkward to first have to have to instantiate a controller.
+The tabs component is used within rendering functions, and it turns out its awkward to idiomatically instantiate a controller.
-One state element is passed to the view, so this certainly is not the idiomatic Mithril way to do things.
+One state element is passed to the view, so this certainly is not the 'right' Mithril way to do things.
-However we're letting practically win out in this case.
+However we're letting practically win out.

 ## View  --- the rest is not yet done correctly